Strengthening

 1.2 — Protection needs analysis

+The MISSION KI Quality Standard relies on the protection needs analysis (SBA) as a starting point to ensure efficiency.
 This analysis determines the necessary protection requirements for the defined values and thus forms the basis for a targeted test.
 It filters out the relevant values and criteria for a use case and defines a target for the subsequent test.

 Details of the protection needs analysis

 Regardless of the use case, the ‘reliability’ value is always subject to scrutiny, as it is considered fundamental to the quality of any AI application.
-The other values can be categorised as not applicable in whole or in part under certain conditions that are clearly defined in the protection requirements analysis.
+The other values can be categorized as not applicable in whole or in part under certain conditions that are clearly defined in the protection requirements analysis.

 2. How does the standard become auditable?